-- i. details about the principal supervisor and any co-supervisors - ii. description of how supervision will be provided to ensure safe practice, and - iii. written confirmation from the proposed principal supervisor that they agree to provide supervision and comply with supervision obligations as required by the Board - f. details of a professional development plan in accordance with the Board's registration standard for continuing professional development - 2. a work report from your previous supervisor - 3. for medical practitioners in the specialist pathway (area of need), the Board may require evidence from the relevant AMC-accredited specialist medical college confirming support for your change in circumstances and providing advice on whether any change to your position is appropriate.
-The Board will decide on a case-by-case basis whether evidence from the college is required - 4. if applicable, satisfactory results of a PESCI with a provider approved by the Board that confirms that you are suitable for the specific position.
-The Board will decide on a case-by-case basis whether a PESCI is necessary and this will depend on the nature of the position and the level of risk inherent to the position - 5. evidence of an area of need declaration for the geographical area and/or type of health service, for which there is a need, from the responsible Minister for Health or delegate in the jurisdiction in which the designated area of need position is located.
+- training was 18 months but you now wish to extend that beyond 18 months. - 5. for medical practitioners in the specialist pathway specialist recognition, the Board may require evidence from the relevant AMC-accredited specialist medical college confirming support for your change in circumstances and providing advice on whether any change to your position or training plan is appropriate.
+The Board will decide on a case-by-case basis whether evidence from the college is required - 6. if applicable, satisfactory results of a PESCI with a provider approved by the Board that confirms that you are suitable for the specific position.
+The Board will decide on a case-by-case basis whether a PESCI is necessary and this will depend on the nature of the position and the level of risk inherent to the position.